21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/exploratory-command.png)

-You can simply select command from the column header dropdown list, which will generate a command like below.
+Moreover, You can simply select command from the column header dropdown list, which will generate a command like below.

 ![](images/command-builder.png)